NikhilaRamisetti/Speech-Text-Analysis-Sequence-Based-Models-/README.md

 ```

 3. Run the project by executing the main script
- `src/`: The source code is the Jupyter Notebook containing the code and documentation for this project by clicking [GEM_T5.ipynb](https://github.com/NikhilaRamisetti/Text_Mining-NLTK/blob/main/GEM_T5.ipynb).
+ `src/`: The source code is the Jupyter Notebook containing the code and documentation for this project by clicking [Link]().

 4. Refer to the results and detailed project documentation below:
 - `results/`: Stores the project results and visualizations.
+- `docs/` : Detailed documentation and report.

 ## Acknowledgments